Building the World We Dream About

-Consult the Accessibility section of the Leaders' Library on the UUA website, or contact a member of the UUA staff, for guidance for including people with specific disabilities.
+Consult the Accessibility section on the UUA website, or contact a member of the UUA staff, for guidance for including people with specific disabilities.
 In addition, some workshop activities suggest specific adaptations under the heading Including All Participants.
 When planning workshops, consider how individual participants are likely to respond to activities.
 Substituting an alternate activity may be helpful in some situations.

 Downloading the Document

 You can download this program, save it on your computer, edit it, and print it.
 Or, you can download individual sessions or workshops.